 For information about the nomination and election processes, visit the Board and Members FAQs.

 Acceptance Documents are reviewed by the Nomination Proposal Committee and CAA staff.
 Nominees and interested parties may also be invited for video interviews with the Nomination Proposal Committee.
-If petitions are received, the acceptance documents and relevant information for all candidates will be published on the CAA website during the Open Ballot period (August – September).
+If eligible petitions are received, the acceptance documents and relevant information for all candidates will be published on the CAA website during the Open Ballot period (August – September).

 If no additional nominations beyond the initial slate are made during the petition period, nominations shall be closed, and the Secretary will cast the unanimous vote to elect those slate nominees at the Annual Meeting of Members.